Nab-88/social-graphs-and-interactions/index.md

 > The betweeness centrality measures how central is a character in the network.
 A character with high betweeness centrality would have more control over the network because a lot of information will pass through him.

-Here Éowyn and Hàma are very high in the ranking even if they are secondary characters, because they are the link between and important characters and other characters for example Hàma is the right-hand of Théoden, so he has importance if you want to reach Théoden.
+Here Éowyn and Háma are very high in the ranking even if they are secondary characters, because they are the link between important characters and other character.
+For example Hàma is the right-hand of Théoden, so he has importance if you want to reach Théoden.

-#### Final Ranking
+#### Lord of the Rings Awards

-So in order to really know who are the most important characters in Lord of the Rings story.
-We create a competition between each characters.
+We wanted to present the most important characters of the Lord of the Rings through the centrality scores of the network created by the wikipages.
+We created a competition between the characters, and gave them a scored between 1 and 10 based on their placement in the centrality ranking.

 Here's the podium:

 ![alt text](./assets/final_podium.png "Top 3 most important characters in Lord of the Rings")

-Here's how we calculate the score:
-Each centrality indicator ranking gives you points: 10 if you arrive first, 9 if you arrive second etc..
-So the final score are:

 - Frodo = 28 points
 - Gandalf = 27 points